AndreaNardinocchi/placemark/README.md

 - https://bulma.io/documentation/components/card/#examples
 - https://www.freepik.com/

-## Footer
+### Footer

 At the bottom of the page, there is a footer (**footer.hbs** partial), with a 2 column layout.
 While the first column shows an Irish address, the column on the right shows nav items/links.
-Additionally, there is an underfooter with the 'PlaceMark' clickable logo to boost brand awareness and a string with the developer Linkedin link.
+Additionally, there is an underfooter with the 'PlaceMark' clickable logo to boost brand awareness, and a string with the developer Linkedin link.

 ![alt text](image-5.png)